Aegiq/lightworks/docs/source/getting_started.rst

     :scale: 100%
     :align: center

-As expected, in near equal numbers we measure the states :math:`\ket{2,0}` and :math:`\ket{0,2}` in almost equal numbers, with the variation only existing due to the probabilistic nature of the system.
+As expected, in near equal numbers we measure the states :math:`\ket{2,0}` and :math:`\ket{0,2}`, with the variation only existing due to the probabilistic nature of the system.

 Distinguishable Photons
 ^^^^^^^^^^^^^^^^^^^^^^^